david96182/ninjemail/README.md

 - **Customizable Options:** Customize account details such as username, password, first name, last name, country, and birthdate to meet your specific requirements.
 - **Error Handling and Logging:** Ninjemail provides error handling capabilities and logs activities to facilitate debugging and tracking of account creation actions.
 - **Open-Source and Extensible:** Being an open-source project, Ninjemail encourages contributions and allows for further extension and improvement of its functionalities.
+- **Proxy Support:** Ninjemail includes proxy support, giving users the option to use their own proxies for account creation.
+This feature allows for enhanced privacy, security, and flexibility during the email account creation process.
+- **Free Proxy Option:** Additionally, Ninjemail offers an option to automatically retrieve and use free proxies.
+This feature provides users with a convenient solution for proxy usage, eliminating the need for purchasing or configuring proxies separately.

 ## Installation